If the tyre pressure is too low then a warning lamp () illuminates in the combined instrument panel and one of the following messages is shown:

 Start and drive the car.

 Recalibration is carried out while the car is being driven and can be interrupted at any time.
 If the engine is switched off while recalibration is in progress then it is resumed when the car is driven again.
+The system provides no confirmation when the calibration is complete.

 Remember that the TM system must be recalibrated at each tyre change or if the tyre pressure is changed.
 If new reference values are not stored then the system cannot function properly.